Itera/ada-django-kurs/__tasks__/optional/task5_comments/README.md

 admin.site.register(Comment)
 ```

-Save the file and head over to _/admin_.
+Head over to _/admin_.
 Log in with username _ada_ and password _lovelace_, and you will access the admin panel.
 Click on `Comments`, and then `Add comment` in the upper right corner.
 Choose the recipe you want to comment, type in author and your comment, and save the changes.
 Repeat this a few times such that we have some testdata.

 Now it's time to render these comments in our application.
 Open `detail.html`, and add a `<h2>` tag with the text "Comments" in it.
 To render our comments, we will perform some magic.